Prominently displayed on the north face of the Douglas T. Kenny building, home of the UBC Department of Psychology, stands a magnificent totem pole.

 It also symbolizes the artist’s strength to overcome the abusive childhood he experienced at the residential school.

-“The pole is evidence of Art's survival and of his determination to carry forward the culture that the schools sought to extinguish,” Professor Linc Kesler, director of the First Nations House of Learning, said:
+“The pole is evidence of Art's survival and of his determination to carry forward the culture that the schools sought to extinguish,” Professor Linc Kesler, former director of the First Nations House of Learning, said:

 "Assuring that his story, and others like it, are remembered and better understood is part of the reason that the Indian Residential School History and Dialogue Centre has been established at UBC, which everyone is encouraged to visit to learn more."